Glowacki-Shannon/Cybersecurity_Projects/README.md

 When I tried to open the sample 888888.png, I observed that it exhibited behaviour typical of corrupted files.
 I learned, upon further reading, that sometimes adversaries change the extension of files, and sometimes they omit them altogether, even creating double extensions, such as dontlooktwice.doc.exe.
 They do this in order to attempt to obfuscate their true intent, bypass EDR (Endpoint Detection and Response) or use social engineering to lure their victim into executing their payload.

 This is but an aesthetic change in most circumstances.
-In the computing world, all files have a header that indicates to the OS a way of interpreting the file.
-This header can be used to 'type' a file, akin to a crime forensic analyst typing blood samples.
+In the computational world, all files have a header that indicates to the OS a way of interpreting the file.
+This header can be used to 'type' a file, analogous to a crime forensic analyst typing blood samples.

 I used a Windows OS tool not native to Windows, but helpful nonetheless.
-The tool I used is called `filetype.exe` and whilst it serves as a great tool for discerning the file's true nature, in this case, an executable file (.exe); another way to ascertain this information is to use a hexadecimal editor, such as 010 Editor - with this we can also inspect the file's header.
+The tool I used is called `filetype.exe` and whilst it serves as a great tool for discerning the file's true nature, in this case, an executable file (.exe).
+Another way to ascertain this information is to use a hexadecimal editor, such as 'Hex Fiend' for MacOS, or '010 Editor' for Windows also allows us to inspect the file's header.

 <a href="https://imgur.com/pzskSxo"><img src="https://i.imgur.com/pzskSxo.png" title="source: imgur.com" /></a>

 ### Collecting_Strings

 In the provided screenshot, I've employed the 'strings.exe' utility to capture the output of our sample, redirecting it into a .txt file to facilitate in-depth analysis.
-A strings dump can reveal valuable insights, especially when you possess a clear understanding of what to seek within it.
+A strings dump can reveal valuable insights, especially when you possess a clear understanding of what to look for within it.

 <a href="https://imgur.com/HQE5RF6"><img src="https://i.imgur.com/HQE5RF6.png" title="source: imgur.com" /></a>